Find an ADHD Therapist Near You

 ADDitude Magazine's directory of ADHD professionals—psychiatrists, psychologists, coaches, and educational consultants with ADHD expertise.

-Most insurance plans cover ADHD evaluation and treatment.
-Here's how to find in-network specialists:
+Many insurance plans cover mental health services.
+Here's how to find in-network providers with ADHD experience:

 General Teletherapy Platforms

-Platforms like BetterHelp, Talkspace, and MDLive include therapists with ADHD experience.
+Platforms like BetterHelp and Talkspace include therapists with ADHD experience.
 Filter for ADHD specialization when picking a provider.

 Insurance-Based Telehealth